siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 ## Switches
 ### Switch Port
-TinyG has 8 switch pin pairs and a 3.3v take-off pair located on the J13 jumper next to the reset button.
+TinyG has 8 switch pin pairs and a 3.3v take-off located on the J13 jumper next to the reset button.
 The switch pairs are labeled:

 	Pair  | Notes
 	-----|-------------